SukramJ/custom_homematic/README.md

 un_ignore: (Only visible when reconfiguring the integration)
   description: Add additional datapoints/parameters to your instance.
 See Unignore device parameters
   type: select
+enable_sub_devices:
+  description:
+    Creates additional HA (sub) devices for Homematic devices with multiple channels like HmIP-DRSI4 and HmIP-DRDI3.
+    Enabling this has effect on automations that use devices, which must be updated.
+    When disabling this obsolete devices must be deleted manually.
+  type: bool
+  default: false
 ```